eventuallyconsultant/codegenr/README.md

 In the command line you can :

 - `cargo test --workspace` to launch all the unit tests
-- `cargo install --path codegenr` to install the `codegenr` command line tool from source
-- `cargo doc --open` to compile and open the documentation (that you can otherwise find here)
+- `cargo doc --open` to compile and open the local documentation

 ## Some command lines

 - `cargo doc --open` compile and open the documentation
-- `cargo install --path codegenr --features="bin"` installs codegenr command line from sources
+- `cargo install --path codegenr` installs codegenr command line from sources
-- `cargo install --git https://github.com/eventuallyconsultant/codegenr --branch dev --features="bin"` installs codegenr command line from the latest github `dev` branch
+- `cargo install --git https://github.com/eventuallyconsultant/codegenr --branch dev` installs codegenr command line from the latest github `dev` branch

 ## Legacy